 Above all, you should let your passion drive you in your day-to-day work.
 If you’re truly passionate about a job industry or a certain job function, you’ll naturally ask questions, seek feedback, and learn everything you need to help you gain an intimate understanding.
 So it’s important to choose an internship you’re passionate about, and let it guide you.

-Teenage is on the lookout for interns!
-Wanna join our team?
-Send your CV to [email protected]!
+Teenage is on the lookout for interns to join our team!
+Apply here!

 Books aren’t just for a party of one.
 Here’s a list of good reads to have in your arsenal for perfect small talk fodder and conversation starters.